ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Minimesos basics (15 minutes)

+* If you run Docker Machine first run `make setup` to add routing rules so the minimesos containers are reachable
 * Run `minimesos help` to see what commands are available
 * Create a `minimesosFile` with `minimesos init`
 * Change the name of the cluster to your name and launch the cluster with `minimesos up`
 * Run `docker ps` to see what kind of containers are runnning
 * Run `minimesos info` to find the endpoints of the containers in the minimesos cluster
+* Visit the Master's UI at `$MINIMESOS_MASTER:5050`
 * Display the Master's state information using `minimesos state` and see if you can find the cluster name you changed
 * Now retrieve the Master's state file from `$MINIMESOS_MASTER:5050/state.json`
 * Find the container ID of the Mesos agent using `docker ps`.
 Now retrieve the state information using `minimesos state --agent <CONTAINER_ID>`